the-turing-way/the-turing-way/CONTRIBUTING.md

 You can think of Markdown as a few little symbols around your text that will allow GitHub to render the text with a little bit of formatting.
 For example you could write words as **bold** (`**bold**`), or in _italics_ (`_italics_`), or as a [link][rick-roll] (`[link](https://https://youtu.be/dQw4w9WgXcQ)`) to another webpage.

-Also when writing in Markdown, please start each new sentence on a new line.
-While this formats in the same way as if the new line wasn't included, it makes the [diffs produced during the pull request](https://help.github.com/en/articles/about-comparing-branches-in-pull-requests) review easier to read! :sparkles:

 ## Where to start: issues